 The secret’s out: Google’s Expanded Text Ads are a certified game-changer when it comes to PPC campaign success.

-As we mentioned in our last post, Google made some impactful decisions this past year–cutting out the right-hand side of their ads, and rearranging the display of their SERP.
+Google recently made some impactful decisions this past year–cutting out the right-hand side of their ads, and rearranging the display of their SERP.

 In fact, Google’s taken the liberty of adding a few features that enhance your PPC capabilities, better your chances for conversion on clicks, and most importantly – optimize PPC ads for mobile devices!